linked-db/linked-ql/site/docs/flashql/index.md

 # FlashQL

-*A full SQL engine for the client, the edge, and the offline world.*
+*A full SQL engine for the local runtime, the edge, and the offline world.*

 FlashQL is LinkedQL’s embeddable database engine — a complete in-memory SQL runtime that runs anywhere JavaScript does: Node.js, browser, worker, or edge.

-FlashQL can replace SQLite or PGLite across local-first, offline-first, and hybrid use cases — offering standard SQL semantics combined with LinkedQL’s extended capabilities, and native support for federation and synchronization.
+FlashQL can replace SQLite or PGLite across a variety of use cases — offering standard SQL semantics combined with LinkedQL’s extended capabilities, and native support for federation and synchronization.

 Use FlashQL to: